-Jointly Provided by the National Association of Society of the Study for Personality Disorder and the Icahn School of Medicine at Mount Sinai
+Provided by the North American Society for the Study of Personality Disorders and the Department of Psychiatry, Icahn School of Medicine at Mount Sinai

 New York Academy of Sciences

 250 Greenwich Street, 40th Floor

 April 13-14, 2018